-Feria de las Flores in 2020 is Completely Different Due to Coronavirus
+Feria de las Flores in 2020 was Completely Different Due to Coronavirus

-Feria de las Flores in 2020 will be completely different than prior years due to coronavirus.
-Not only have the dates changed, the format has changed as well.
+Feria de las Flores in 2020 was completely different than prior years due to coronavirus.
+Not only did the dates change, the format changed as well.

 In 2020, there will not be the Flower Parade (Desfile de Silleteros) with huge crowds.
 Desfile de Silleteros will be held in Santa Elena on November 8 and is closed to the public and will broadcast on the social networks of the Medellín Mayor’s Office and on Telemedellín, the local TV channel.

-Instead of having a big flower parade for the public, Medellín instead will have smaller caravans in several parts of the city.
+Instead of having a big flower parade for the public, Medellín instead had smaller caravans in several parts of the city.

-These are called Caravanas de las Flores (Caravans of Flowers), floats that are essentially “mini-fairs” that will exhibit the flowers throughout the neighborhoods of Medellín.
+These were called Caravanas de las Flores (Caravans of Flowers), floats that are essentially “mini-fairs” that will exhibit the flowers throughout the neighborhoods of Medellín.

 - November 1 – San Cristóbal Palmitas, Belén and Guayabal.